 Under U.S. law, U.S. participation in an international agreement can be terminated by a president, acting on executive authority, or by an act of Congress, regardless of how the United States joined the agreement.
 The Paris Agreement specifies that a party may not withdraw from the agreement within the first three years following its entry into force.

 On June 1, 2017, President Trump announced that the United States would be withdrawing from the agreement, but also indicated a willingness to renegotiate the agreement or negotiate a new one.
 Other countries, reaffirming their strong support for the Paris Agreement, said they are not open to a new negotiation.
-The United States formally initiated withdrawal from the Paris Agreement on November 4, 2019; it will take effect one year later.
-A future president could rejoin the agreement at any time, which would take legal effect 30 days later.
+The U.S. formally initiated withdrawal from the Paris Agreement on November 4, 2019; it took effect on November 4, 2020.

 Parties to the UNFCCC that are not parties to the Paris Agreement can participate as observers but cannot participate in decisions.